Wednesday, March 3, 2010

 2/16 (earliest deadline) Hispanic Scholarship Fund www.hsf.net/Scholarships (multiple scholarships with various deadlines

 This is only a few that have run across Tenesha's desk, but there are so many more available.
 Be patient in your search process.
 A great starting place for you to search is also the San Diego Foundation website.
-Visit www.sdfoundation.org/scholarships/ for more information.
+Visit www.sdfoundation.org/

 Creative Writing #1: Writing in Reverse